 It has been a long, cold winter in many areas of the country.
 Some regions experienced record cold and snowfall, accompanied by crippling power outages.
 All of this served to limit car sales, and prompt carmakers to offer excellent lease deals.
 Now that the weather is warming if you are shopping for a great lease deal right now, your timing could be excellent.
 And since you’re reading this we bet you’d like to know what the best car lease deals of the month are.
 We at Driving Today believe it is both our duty and our privilege to have the answers for you.

-First, let us take a moment to explain why we believe our list of the best car lease deals is superior to others you might come across floating around the Internet.
-The fact is many websites that create lists of what they call the best lease deals of the month simply don’t have the experience and expertise in cars, trucks, vans, and SUVs to pick a good car — and a good deal — from a bad one.
-They can spot a low monthly payment, but a low monthly payment does not guarantee a good deal.
-As you well know, the cheapest product is typically not the best product.
-So a car with a very enticing lease deal from a monthly payment point of view very often isn’t a good vehicle compared to the competition.
+Before we get to the list, though, let us take a moment to explain why we believe our list of the best car lease deals is superior to others floating around the Internet.
+Many websites that create lists of “the best lease deals of the month” simply don’t have the experience and expertise in evaluating cars, trucks, vans, and SUVs that we do.
+They see a low lease price and immediately label that a “good deal.”
+But a low monthly payment on a so-so vehicle isn’t a good deal, and it certainly isn’t the “best deal.”